leanswift/leanswift.github.io/ecommerce/pages/econnect-m3/20.2.0/usermanual-econnect-m3-part-2.md

 ### Single Price List

 This price synchronization is normally used to bring over a single MSRP/List price value per product from M3 to Magento.
-This is in Magento stored in the regular &#39;Price&#39; field within the Product Information \&gt; Prices section.
+This is in Magento stored in the regular &#39;Price&#39; field within the Product Information > Prices section.

 A different M3 price list can be defined for each website View via Magento Admin.